vinhqdang/wikipedia_analysis/README.md

 We applied 5-folds cross validation.

-You should observe that the first function provide a better prediction, as we claimed in our submitted paper to Group 2016.
+You should observe that the first function provide a better prediction.

 ## Utilities